hibernate/hibernate-reactive/README.md

 following commands:

 	psql
-	create database "hibernate-rx";
+	create database "hreactive";
-	create user "hibernate-rx" with password 'hibernate-rx';
+	create user "hreactive" with password 'hreactive';
-	grant all privileges on database "hibernate-rx" to "hibernate-rx";
+	grant all privileges on database "hreactive" to "hreactive";

 There are also tests for MySQL, so if you also have MySQL installed, you can run these tests as well.
 Create the test database using the following commands:

     mysql -uroot
-    create database `hibernate-rx`;
+    create database `hreactive`;
-    create user `hibernate-rx` identified by 'hibernate-rx';
+    create user `hreactive` identified by 'hreactive';
-    grant all on `hibernate-rx`.* to `hibernate-rx`;
+    grant all on `hreactive`.* to `hreactive`;

 Finally, run `./gradlew test` from the `hibernate-reactive` directory.